PUKK/help.jabref.org/en/Installation.md

 2. Install with `sudo yum localinstall jre-[Version]-linux-[BIT].rpm` include the most recent Java version for `[Version]` and `i586` or `x64` for `[BIT]` depending on your OS version

+### OpenSuse and Oracle Java

+Follow the description at the OpenSuse web page: https://en.opensuse.org/SDB:Installing_Java

 ### Windows and Oracle Java

 The "modern" way: